HBS-Urosystem/urosystem.kit2/cms/blocks/urodapter/details.en.md

             src: /uploads/urodapter_illustration.png
             text: UroDapter® – Urological Syringe Adapter and its parts
       - type: article
-        subhead: Strong legal background
+        subhead: "Erős jogi háttér "
         text: >-
           It has got the necessary European CE certificate, it is registered by the USA Food and Drug Administration (FDA), and has strong IP protection in many countries.

           ​UroDapter® 's patent is pending.

           ​PCT international patent application number: PCT/HU2016/000063
   - type: grid
     slide: false
     title: UroDapter® presentation videos